 It has been almost 20 years since airlines faced such an existential threat.
 After the terrorist attacks of Sept.
 11, 2001, global air travel plummeted, and it took years for airlines to fully recover from the airline recession.

 Disease statistics causes public panic to grow impacting travel plans

 The disease began in the city of Wuhan, China with people falling ill to the mystery virus in late 2019.
 Despite efforts to contain it, the virus managed to progress and make its way into the rest of the world via air travel and has now affected 120 countries and counting.
-The number of global cases continue to grow each day with reports of infection rates doubling overnight in some countries.
-The World Health Organization reports that the number of global COVID-19 Coronavirus cases is currently nearing 190,000 with a death toll of approximately 7500 cases.
+The number of global cases continued to grow each day with reports of infection rates doubling overnight in some countries.
+The World Health Organization reports that the number of global COVID-19 Coronavirus cases is currently nearing 190,000 with a death toll of approximately 7,500 cases.

-And the question still remains, how many untested people are affected?
+And the question still remains… How many untested people are affected?

 Flight demand falls heavily as Coronavirus containment measures increase each day

-As there is no medication or vaccination option available for treatment of the new novel virus, this leaves containment and mitigation the only methods available to fight the disease until vaccinations are made available.
+As there is no medication or vaccination option available for the treatment of the new novel virus, this leaves containment and mitigation the only methods available to fight the disease until vaccinations are made available.

-Due to the nature of the virus being human to human transmission, air travel has been identified as one of the leading methods of the disease spreading.
+Due to the nature of the virus being human-to-human transmission, air travel has been identified as one of the leading methods of the disease spreading.
 Given this, authorities worldwide have taken steps to contain and minimize the outbreak by imposing strict laws and announcing precaution against air travel.